 If you want to set up a new client for a colleague to manage, then select the 'All Clients' tab first, and from the 'Add Account' button at the top right, select 'New Account'.

 Now you're ready to enter your client's details.

-Put in the client's business name, and the subdomain you'd like them to use as their URL address for their account.
+Enter the client's business name and the subdomain you'd like them to use as their URL address for their account.

 What should I use for the subdomain?

 Some accounting practices like to use their client reference number as the subdomain.
 Others like to use something derived from the business's name, for example, a business called John Smith Ltd might be given johnsmith as its subdomain.